xAPI-vle/xAPI-vle-recipe/recipes/logout.md

 ### Context

-[Context identifies](/common_statements.md#verbs) the platform that is being logged out of,  Moodle in this example.
+[Context](/common_statements.md#context) identifies the platform that is being logged into, Moodle in this example.

 [IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension.

+SessionId is the VLE session Id

 Plugin specific extensions are optional and not part of the core recipe.